 I’m also sending it to Food on Fridays at Carole’s Chatter where the theme is berries and currants this month.

-As the strawberries would have disintegrated if I hadn’t used them in this dish pronto, I’m also sharing it with #KitchenClearout at Madhouse Family Reviews.
+The strawberries would have disintegrated if I hadn’t used them in this dish pronto, so I’m also sharing it with #KitchenClearout at Madhouse Family Reviews.